 Buses within Nubra Valley – Diskit, Turtuk, Panamik

 Even within Nubra Valley, Diskit village is well connected to Turtuk and Panamik, the two different ends of Nubra Valley a tourist can visit.
-There is a daily bus that runs from Diskit to Turtuk at 2.30 PM and then same bus returns back to Diskit from Turtuk at 6.00 AM in the morning.
+There is a daily bus that runs from Diskit to Turtuk at 2.30 PM, and then the same bus returns to Diskit from Turtuk at 6.00 AM.
 The daily bus from Panamik to Diskit runs every day at 7.30 AM.

 You can notice that Nubra Valley is fairly connected to Leh by public transport.
 Hence, you should not have issues while planning a trip to Nubra Valley from Leh by bus or public transport.

-You can always refer the complete Leh Ladakh bus schedule to read about all the buses that operate in Ladakh region.
-However, I have mentioned brief details of the buses in Ladakh that goes to nearby Nubra Valley from Leh.
+You can always refer to the complete Leh Ladakh bus schedule to read about all the buses that operate in the Ladakh region.
+However, I have mentioned brief details of the buses in Ladakh that go to nearby Nubra Valley from Leh.